sapegin/washingcode-book/manuscript/130_Formatting.md

 For Prettier, I only change these options:

 - `singleQuote`: use single quotes instead of double quotes.
 I’ve been using single quotes in JavaScript for two decades, and I can’t remember a single large project I worked on that was using double quotes.
-[Prettier’s rationale](https://prettier.io/docs/en/rationale#strings) is that double quotes require less escaping: `"It's a good taco"` versus `'It\'s a good taco'`.
+[Prettier’s rationale](https://prettier.io/docs/en/rationale#strings) is that double quotes require less escaping: `"It's a good taco"` instead of `'It\'s a good taco'`.
 This doesn’t make sense to me because I’d never use “programmer” apostrophe (`'`) in UI copy, instead I’d write `'It’s a good taco'` which doesn’t need escaping with any type of quotes.
 - `useTabs`: use tabs instead of spaces.
 I’ve been using tabs for as long as I remember, and now I don’t really care anymore: with modern code editors, there’s no difference.
 I won’t change this option for new projects.

 The rest options are [the defaults](https://prettier.io/docs/en/options), whatever they are.